My "Baby Girl"

 We had an opportunity to get some more breeding females and males from a girl in our county.
 They were all young (under 3 yrs. old) and ready to start having babies!
 We did lots of research and legwork and found a building that was specifically designed to house dogs - a kennel that suited our needs.
 I refer to the kennel as their apartment!
 We started on a plan and schedule and eventually figured out what we wanted to do as far as housing the dogs.
 They have air conditioning in the summer (around 76 degrees) and heat in the winter (around 70 degrees).
 We have an air exchanger on a timer to keep fresh air in their apartment.
 They have outside pens as well that are accessible from the apartment.
 They can come and go as they wish.
 I bathe and groom them in their apartment also.
 I keep their hair clipped short in the summertime and a little longer in the winter.
 All of our adults are on a de-worming program and get yearly booster vaccinations.
 We also do health testing on our parent dogs.
 We collect DNA and send to Paw Print Genetics.
 We have been blessed with choosing great breeding dogs from equally great breeders.
 We believe that healthy puppies come from healthy parents.
 We strictly follow our vet's recommendations.

 We would love to keep all of our dogs in the house at all times, but that is not feasible for us.
-The moms take turns with us in the house while they are pregnant, having and raising their babies.
+We recently (2019) added a nursery designed especially for the moms and babies when they are born.
 I assist with each delivery, sometimes actually helping the puppy from it's sac, tying off the umbilical cord and cleaning the puppy before putting it back in with mom.
 My puppies are handled and loved every day.
 I talk to them before their eyes and ears open.
 I feel that they can sense me and I think they know I am talking to them.
 As the puppies grow and get older, I continue playing with and socializing them.
 I keep them clean and free from urine and feces.
 They are very special to me and I take top notch care of each one of them.
 I spare no expense when a puppy is weak or seems to appear sick.
 If I can't help them then I take them to my vet.
 I think of myself as a foster parent taking exceptional care of a puppy until I help it find it's forever home!

 I appreciate my husband for his huge amount of patience when one of our moms start in labor we have to change our plans at the last minute or we have to take an alternate route on a trip because we are delivering a puppy to an excited family and many other delays and things he has to endure with me!
 He's an awesome man but so humble and I am thankful for him and all he does!
 If it weren't for his patience, understanding and assistance, I wouldn't be able to enjoy my true passion....raising dog babies!